 - A rainy wedding is auspicious and means a fertile and prosperous life together.

 - Don't try on your wedding dress before the wedding or you won't get married.
 There's no answer for how a bride gets fitted for her wedding dress.

-- If the groom stands or sits in front of his wife during the ceremony, he's doomed to life a married life constantly being henpecked.
+- If the groom stands or sits in front of his wife during the ceremony, he's doomed to live a married life constantly being henpecked.

 - It's bad luck if the groom arrives at the ceremony after the bride.

-- Never give the bride and groom knifes or other pointed and sharp objects as a gift.
+- Never give the bride and groom knives or other pointed and sharp objects as a gift.
 Sharp objects are considered inauspicious.